 The building is now managed by a Jewish seminary group.
 There are different entrance and praying areas for both men and women.

 Visit The Site of the Last Supper

-The Cenacle was also the very first Christian church, and is one of the most important religious buildings in the city.
+The Cenacle was also the very first Christian church.
+Today, it is one of the most important religious buildings in the city.

 Eat a Shabbat Dinner

-Shabbat dinner usually takes place on Friday evenings after the sun has set, and is typically a lavish multi-course meal featuring challah (braided bread), gefilte fish, and tcholent (stew).
+Shabbat dinner usually takes place on Friday evenings after the sun has set.
+This is typically a lavish multi-course meal featuring challah (braided bread), gefilte fish, and tcholent (stew).

 Participate in a Walking Tour